 The cybernetic hand of Dr. Edisson is not as adept and agile as a human hand because it does not approach the Wiener Density and lacks full registration with the somatosensory and motor cortices.
 At the time of the novel, regrowing a new hand by stem cell manipulation (like a lizard’s tail) is not a fully mature biotechnology.

-No one has yet built a large skyscraper in the shape of a tree (due slightly to structural engineering issues and mainly to prohibitive cost).
+No one has yet built a large skyscraper in the shape of a tree (due slightly to structural engineering issues and mainly to prohibitive cost and the fact that the “foliage” would hang out over the property line).
 Therefore, I decided to add the World Tree to San Francisco’s South of Market neighborhood.
 There are also two other smaller tree-like buildings in San Fran.

 At the time of the novel, the United Nations has seven regional centers (one for each continent, located in Geneva, New York City, San Paulo, Shanghai, Kinshasa, Sydney, Scott Base station) along with its overall headquarters in San Francisco’s Presidio (the city in which the U.N.
 Charter was created).
 The U.N. buildings in NYC are now the regional center for North America.
 This was done in 2052 to reflect the growing size and importance of Asia’s population.